SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Events/SelectionChange/README.md

 #Select Change event

-This sample demonstrate how invoke SelectionChanging and SelectionChanged event.
-The SelectionChanging event is invoke when clicking to select the elements in the diagram.
-The SelectionChanged event is invoke after clicking to select the elements in the diagram.
+This sample demonstrates how to invoke the SelectionChanging and SelectionChanged events.
+The SelectionChanging event is invoked when clicking to select the elements in the diagram.
+The SelectionChanged event is invoked after clicking to select the elements in the diagram.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/events?theme=fluent